vapolia/Svg-Samples/README.md

 CommandParameter | object | parameter to send when calling Command.Execute Width | double | Optional.
 You can also specify the width only and height will be computed from the aspect ratio Height | double | Optional
-FillMode | FillMode | Fit, Fill, Crop.
+Aspect | SvgAspect | Fit, Fill, FitCrop.
 Useful only if both width and height are forced.
 Default to Fit to maintain the aspect ratio.
 IsLoadAsync | bool | set to False to disable async image loading, making the image appear immediatly.
 Default to True.
 IsHighlightEnabled | bool | if set, ColorMappingSelected is used while the image is pressed (until the finger is released) ViewportTransform | IMatrix | transform the svg using any matrix before displaying it